DigitaleGesellschaft/jekyll-theme-conference/README.md

   - how many minutes the stream stays active after a talk (`extend`),
   - how long a pause between two consecutive talks has to be for the stream to pause (`pause`), and
   - an external (absolute) link to which the user will be redirected instead of opening the modal (`external`),
-- optionally, under the `demo` property:
-  - if a demonstration mode should be enabled (`enable`), whereby the JavaScript function cycles continuously through the entire program in a few minutes, and if enabled
-  - how long the demonstration should take (`duration`), and
-  - how long the pause between two demonstration cycles should be (`pause`).

 ```yaml
 conference: